Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Clears the 8-bit LED array to an "all off" state
+Clears the 8-bit LED array to an "all off" state.

 **Arguments:**